 8:1 Nursing student-to-faculty ratio in clinical settings

-After completing the BSN course of study, 80% of Penn Nursing graduates pursue one of the School’s 19 master’s degree programs.
+After completing the BSN course of study, 80 percent of Penn Nursing graduates pursue one of the School’s 15 master’s degree programs.
 Students can have close to 75 percent of their graduate degree tuition covered through joint funding from the University of Pennsylvania Health System and Penn Nursing.

 Students in the College are prepared to offer the world creative solutions to problems.
 Equipped with an intellectually flexible education, students in the College are ready for success in an increasingly complex world.
-91% of the class of 2013 is employed or attending graduate school.
+91percent of the Class of 2014 is employed or attending graduate school.

 100 Percent of Penn Engineering students complete a capstone research project